 Have Your Candy and Eat It Too

-Candy and chocolate lovers tend to weigh less have lower bmi and waist circumferences and have decreased levels of risk factors for cardiovascular disease and metabolic syndrome.
+Synopsis: Candy and chocolate lovers tend to weigh less have lower bmi and waist circumferences and have decreased levels of risk factors for cardiovascular disease and metabolic syndrome.
+This study adds to the evidence base that supports candy's role as an occasional treat within a healthy lifestyle.

 Main DigestThis study adds to the evidence base that supports candy's role as an occasional treat within a healthy lifestyle.